hickst/zilverter/README.txt

 your data.

-To do the conversion, Zilverter depends on several JAR files (which are in the distribution) and a recent version of Java (1.4.0 or later).
-Sun does not permit the re-distribution of Java, so you have to download it from their site, if it is not already installed on your machine.
+To do the conversion, Zilverter depends on several JAR files (which are in the distribution) and should work with any version of Java 1.4.0 or later.
+Oracle does not permit the re-distribution of Java, so you have to download it from their site, if it is not already installed on your machine.
 The instructions below tell you how to install on Windows 2000 or XP (the process is very similar for other systems and there is even a shell script that runs Zilverter under Unix.
-(The Unix version may actually be easier to use than the Windows version, since Zilverter was developed on Linux).
+(The Unix version may be easier to use than the Windows version, since Zilverter was developed on Linux).

 Zilverter will take your .zil file and create a 'marked up' version.
 This is the XML file (which will have whatever name you specified).
 You can view